peat/desdemona/README.md

 ## Solvers

-Desdemona has a simple framework for building your own game play strategies, and includes five different "solvers" in the `src/solvers` directory:
+Desdemona has a simple framework for building your own game play strategies, and includes five different (and very basic) "solvers" in the `src/solvers` directory:

 * `Maximize` which plays the move that flips the maximum number of discs.
 * `Minimize` is the opposite, playing the move that flips the least number of discs.
 * `Simple` plays the first move it discovers.
 * `Random` plays a random valid move.
-* `Monte` runs a Monte Carlo simulation on which move is the most likely to result in a win.
+* `Monte` runs a (very limited) Monte Carlo simulation on which move is the most likely to result in a win.

 To play against a particular solver, use the `-s` flag.
 For example, to play against the Monte solver:

 `desdemona -s monte`

+_None of these strategies are particularly effective when playing against skilled humans; they have no concept of strategy involving corner values, static pieces, etc. If you'd like to contribute something more interesting, please do!_

 ## Benchmarks